zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### position `String`*(default: "bottom")*

-The position relative to the target element, at which the tooltip will be shown.
+The position relative to the target element, at which the Tooltip will be shown.
 Predefined values are "bottom", "top", "left", "right", "center".

-#### Example - set tooltip position
+#### Example - set Tooltip position

     <span id="target" title="Tooltip content">
       Some content